David Bowie: 1972–1974: Glam rock era

-Bowie contributed backing vocals, keyboards, and guitar to Reed's 1972 solo breakthrough Transformer, co-producing the album with Mick Ronson.
+Bowie contributed backing vocals, keyboards and guitar to Reed's 1972 solo breakthrough Transformer, co-producing the album with Ronson.
 The following year, Bowie co-produced and mixed the Stooges' album Raw Power alongside Iggy Pop.
-His own Aladdin Sane (1973) topped the UK chart, his first number-one album.
+His own Aladdin Sane (1973) was his first UK number-one album.
 Described by Bowie as "Ziggy goes to America", it contained songs he wrote while travelling to and across the US during the earlier part of the Ziggy tour, which now continued to Japan to promote the new album.
 Aladdin Sane spawned the UK top five singles "The Jean Genie" and "Drive-In Saturday".

 Bowie's love of acting led to his total immersion in the characters he created for his music.
 "Offstage I'm a robot.
 Onstage I achieve emotion.
 It's probably why I prefer dressing up as Ziggy to being David."
 With satisfaction came severe personal difficulties: acting the same role over an extended period, it became impossible for him to separate Ziggy Stardust—and later, the Thin White Duke—from his own character offstage.
 Ziggy, Bowie said, "wouldn't leave me alone for years.
 That was when it all started to go sour ...
 My whole personality was affected.
 It became very dangerous.
 I really did have doubts about my sanity."
 His later Ziggy shows, which included songs from both Ziggy Stardust and Aladdin Sane, were ultra-theatrical affairs filled with shocking stage moments, such as Bowie stripping down to a sumo wrestling loincloth or simulating oral sex with Ronson's guitar.
 Bowie toured and gave press conferences as Ziggy before a dramatic and abrupt on-stage "retirement" at London's Hammersmith Odeon on 3 July 1973.
 Footage from the final show was incorporated for the film Ziggy Stardust and the Spiders from Mars, which premiered in 1979 and commercially released in 1983.